 Business Acumen: How Far Are You Taking It?
-Originally delivered Sep 29, 2010 Developed by: AIChE Type: Archived WebinarLevel: Intermediate PDHs: 1.00 Share This Post: Preview Webinar: No matter what your role is in the organization, you are having a significant impact on your business.
+Originally delivered Sep 29, 2010 Source: AIChE Type: Archived WebinarLevel: Intermediate PDHs: 1.00 Share This Post: Preview Webinar: No matter what your role is in the organization, you are having a significant impact on your business.
 In fact, every action you take at work somehow affects the interest customers have in your products and, ultimately, the profitability and growth of your business.
 So it is time to develop business acumen.
 The question is simply “how and to what extent do you apply it?”
 This webinar provides ideas, initiatives and imperatives for transitioning from a technical focus to one that embodies business acumen.
 Examples cover topics ranging from the steps it takes to fully and effectively move into a business role to adapting a business focus within any organizational responsibility.
 Presenter(s): Daniel E. Leone Daniel E. Leone’s career has spanned from engineering and management positions in product development and manufacturing to vice president responsibilities for sales, marketing and business development in a wide variety of pharmaceutical and specialty chemicals businesses.
 His areas of expertise are in accelerating growth across the business lifecycle, strategy development and contract manufacturing.
-Dan holds a Master’s degree in Chemical Engineering from Manhattan College and an MBA from Duke University.Read more Once the content has been viewed and you have attested to it, you will be able to download and print a certificate for PDH credits.
+Dan holds a Master’s degree in Chemical Engineering from Manhattan College and an MBA from Duke University....Read more Once the content has been viewed and you have attested to it, you will be able to download and print a certificate for PDH credits.
 If you have already viewed this content, please click here to login.
 Checkout Checkout Do you already own this?
 Log In for instructions on accessing this content.
-Pricing AIChE Member Credits 1 AIChE Members $69.00 AIChE Undergraduate Student Members Free AIChE Graduate Student Members Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
+Pricing Individuals AIChE Member Credits 1 AIChE Members $69.00 AIChE Graduate Student Members Free AIChE Undergraduate Student Members Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
 All other uses are forbidden without the express consent of the author(s).